A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

 \section{Introduction}

-A fundamental question in the empirical study and institutional design of decision-making bodies -- from committees or legislatures to international, transnational, and supranational bodies such as those of the EU -- is how much decision-making power each actor has in virtue of their standing to vote.
-This question has led to numerous attempts to specify an adequate measure of voting power.
-There have been two approaches to justifying proposed measures.
-The first is the {\em axiomatic} approach, which seeks to identify a set of reasonable axioms that uniquely pick out a single measure of voting power.
-To date this justificatory approach has proved a failure: while many have succeeded in providing axiomatic characterizations of various measures, that is, in providing the set of axioms uniquely satisfied by a given measure, no one has succeeded in doing so for a set of axioms all of which are independently justified.
+There have been two approaches to justifying proposed measures of voting power.
+The first seeks to identify a set of reasonable axioms that uniquely pick out a single measure of voting power.
+To date this {\em axiomatic} approach has proved a failure: while many have provided axiomatic characterizations of various measures, that is, the set of axioms the measures uniquely satisfy, no one has done so for a set of axioms all of which are independently justified.
 In other words, no one has succeeded in showing why it would be reasonable to expect a measure of voting power to satisfy the entire set of axioms that uniquely pick out a proposed measure.
-For example, Dubey (1975) and Dubey and Shapley (1979) have characterized the classic Shapely-Shubik index ($SS$) and Penrose-Banzhaf measure ($PB$) as uniquely satisfying a distinct set of axioms, respectively, but, as critics have noted, several of the axioms lack proper justification. \footnote{For the introduction of these measures, see Shapley and Shubik (1954) for $SS$ and Penrose (1946) and Banzhaf (1965, 1966) for $PB$.
-For recent discussion, see Felsenthal and Machover (1998, 2004) and Laruelle and Valenciano (2008).} In particular, the {\em additivity} (or {\em transfer}) postulate used to characterize both is unmotivated, and the postulates distinguishing the two (namely, {\em efficiency} for $SS$ and {\em total power} for $PB$) are either unnecessary or ad hoc (Straffin 1982: 292-296; Felsenthal and Machover 1998: 194-195; Laruelle and Valenciano 2001).
+For example, \citet{Dub75} and \citet{DubS79} have characterized the classic Shapely-Shubik index ($SS$) and Penrose-Banzhaf measure ($PB$) as uniquely satisfying a distinct set of axioms, respectively, but, as critics have noted, several of the axioms lack proper justification: \footnote{For the introduction of these measures, see \citet{ShaS54} for $SS$ and \citet{Pen46,Ban65,Ban66} for $PB$.
+See also \citet{FelM98, FelM04, LarV08}.} the {\em additivity} (or {\em transfer}) postulate that both share is unmotivated, and the postulates distinguishing the two ({\em efficiency} for $SS$ and {\em total power} for $PB$) are either unnecessary or ad hoc (\citealp[pp.~292-96]{Str82}, \citealp[pp. 194-5]{FelM98}, \citealp{LarV01}).